-|Date Policy Took Effect||1 August 2005|
+|Date Guideline Took Effect||1 August 2005|

 |Sponsor||Director of Human Resources|

-Early planning for retirement is mutually beneficial in that it gives both staff and the University a more secure future, and enables both parties to plan with confidence.
+- Early planning for retirement is mutually beneficial in that it gives both staff and the University a more secure future, and enables both parties to plan with confidence.

 - It is important that the disruption caused by the loss of expertise through retirement be minimised as much possible through early advice and planning.
-Staff should be encouraged to discuss their retirement plans with their Head of Department at an early stage.
+Some considerations in relation to succession planning within a Department, School and Division: